 Sometimes, the test may be negative because it was done too soon (within 1 to 2 weeks) after the illness started.
 Your health care provider may repeat the test to make sure you do not have mono.

 A positive test means heterophile antibodies are present.
 These are most often a sign of mononucleosis.
 Your health care provider will also consider other blood test results and your symptoms.
 A small number of people with mononucleosis may never have a positive test.

 Antibodies reach their peak levels in 2 to 5 weeks, and may be present for up to 1 year.

-Rarely, the test may be positive even though you do not have mono.
-This is called a false-positive result and may occur in persons with:
+In rare cases, the test is positive even though you do not have mono.
+This is called a false-positive result and it may occur in persons with:

 - Leukemia or lymphoma